-- At UNH, you are not required to wear a mask indoors or outdoors, except in health care facilities (including Health & Wellness), as part of regular PPE in labs, on public transportation including Wildcat Transit, and for individuals who were recently in isolation or quarantine and need to mask for 10 days.
+- At UNH, you are not required to wear a mask indoors or outdoors, except in health care facilities (including Health & Wellness), as part of regular PPE in labs, and for individuals who were recently in isolation or quarantine and need to mask for 10 days.

 Can people who are fully vaccinated still get and/or spread COVID-19?